nicklockwood/FXKeychain/README.md

 ------------------

 FXKeychain has the following properties.
 They are all immutable once the keychain has been created.

-    @property (nonatomic, copy, readonly) NSString *account;

-The account property is used to distinguish between multiple user accounts within the same app.
-If the app supports multiple users, you might use their username or another user-specific identifer for the account value.

     @property (nonatomic, copy, readonly) NSString *service;

 The service property is used to distinguish between multiple apps or services on a given device or within the same app.
 On Mac OS and the iOS simulator, services are shared between apps, so it's a good idea to use something unique for the service, such as the application bundle ID, or the same value as the accessGroup if you wish to share a service between multiple apps.